HOPE-UIB-BIO/R-Ratepol-package/README.md

 ### Example data

-Pollen data from four European sequences the *Neotoma database* (Goring et al., 2015).
-Taxa were standardised to the taxonomically highest pollen morphotype (Level = MHVar2) using the pollen harmonisation table in Giesecke et al. (2019).
+Pollen data from four European sequences were extracted from the *Neotoma database* (Goring et al., 2015).
+Taxa were standardised to the taxonomically highestpollen morphotype (Level = MHVar2) using the pollen harmonisation table by Giesecke et al. (2019).

-Age-depth models were developed using the pre-selected radiometric control points provided in Giesecke et al. (2014) and calibrated the radiocarbon dates using the IntCal13 Northern Hemisphere calibration curve (Reimer et al., 2013).
+Age-depth models were developed using the pre-selected radiometric control points provided in Giesecke et al. (2014).
+We calibrated the radiocarbon dates using the IntCal13 Northern Hemisphere calibration curve (Reimer et al., 2013).
 For each sequence, an age-depth model was constructed using the *Bchron R package* (Haslett & Parnell, 2008) to